A quick look at Oregon standoff defendants set for trial

 PORTLAND, Ore.
-(AP) — Eight people are ready to stand trial in connection with the occupation of a national wildfire refuge in Oregon.
-Jury selection starts Wednesday and could last three days.
+(AP) — Seven people are ready to stand trial in connection with the occupation of a national wildfire refuge in Oregon.
 Here’s a look at the defendants:

 AMMON BUNDY